Lou Macari: Huddersfield Town

-Macari returned to management in 2000 with Huddersfield Town who were in relegation trouble after a poor start to the season.
-He could not prevent them from being relegated from Division One at the end of the 2000–01 campaign.
+Macari joined Huddersfield Town in December 1999 as the club's European Scout and formed part of Steve Bruce's backroom staff.
+The following season, in October 2000, Bruce was sacked and Huddersfield, who were in relegation trouble after a poor start to the season, asked Macari to step in as caretaker manager.
+He was appointed as the permanent manager four games later and despite a valiant effort to rescue the club, he couldn't prevent them from being relegated from Division One at the end of the 2000–01 campaign.

 Macari managed to steady the ship in 2001–02 and lead the club into the Second Division play-offs as the Terriers looked to bounce straight back up.
-However they were defeated by Brentford in the semi finals.
+However they were defeated by Brentford in the semi-finals.
 Macari's contract was not renewed for the next season with Huddersfield's board stating his defensive style of football as the reason.
 This was to be Macari's last managerial role and despite being linked with various positions since has not ventured back into management.

-Post-retirement
+Post-retirement activities

 Macari currently lives in Stoke-on-Trent and works as a pundit for MUTV on several shows.
 He is a regular guest on Match Day Live before Manchester United home and away games.
 As well as phone-in shows such as Wednesday Night Phone-in he occasionally does punditry for Sky Sports, and also writes regular comment pieces for the Stoke-on-Trent newspaper The Sentinel.
 He has given several guest talks at Staffordshire University on the Sports Journalism courses.
 Macari also owns the "Lou Macari Chip Shop" on Chester Road, near Old Trafford.
 He wrote his autobiography in October 2009 called Football, My Life.

 Macari was portrayed by Scottish actor Tony Curran in the 2014 television film Marvellous, based on the life of former Stoke City kitman Neil Baldwin.